Right to Information

 Information Privacy Amendments

-A person may apply to council for an amendment of information relating to their personal information that they claim is inaccurate, incomplete, out of date or misleading.
+A person may apply to Council for an amendment of information relating to their personal information that they claim is inaccurate, incomplete, out of date or misleading.

 An application for an amendment of information must be made completing the attached application form and identify what information you claim is inaccurate, incomplete, out of date or misleading.
 The application should also state the amendments necessary for the information to be accurate.